- General requirements

 - Proof of support and assistance through an established relationship with a mentor by providing the mentor’s name and contact number.
 Applicants can find a mentor by contacting any community listed under Resources.

 - Confirmation of neighbour notification.
 The applicant must notify neighbours with adjacent back yards including those with back yards that are across an alleyway, in writing, of the intent to participate in the Backyard Bee Keeping Pilot Program.
-The addresses of notified neighbours are to be listed in the application form.
+The contact information and addresses of notified neighbours are to be listed in the application form.
 Please note: During the application review the Environmental Inspector will follow up with adjacent neighbours to provide further information on the pilot program and garner approval, subject to any questions or concerns they may have.

 After the application has been submitted:

-- The Environmental Inspector will follow up with the applicant’s neighbours to garner approval subject to any question or concerns they may have, and provide more information as needed.
+- The Environmental Inspector will follow up with the neighbours of short-listed applicants to garner approval subject to any question or concerns they may have, and provide more information as needed.
 If a neighbour brings forward an issue that cannot be resolved, the application may be rejected at the discretion of the Environmental Inspector.
 Note if an adjacent neighbour identifies a medical concern such as a bee allergy the application will be rejected.

 Once your application has received initial approval, you may set up your beehive and nuc in accordance with the submitted site plan and the Backyard Beekeeping Guidelines.
 It is strongly recommended that applicants complete the required Bee keeping course prior to starting construction.